Tour of Flanders Sportive 2018 Review

 The next section was Haaghoek, we got stuck behind a car that was stuck behind other riders.
 Top tip, don’t take the same narrow roads when there’s a sportive on – it won’t be a shortcut.
 It was particularly annoying as slow cobbles hurt the hands more and we’d lost all momentum for the short climb the other side.
 Once the car had gone we were able to speed up and past lots of people, it wasn’t that bad a section.

-The final flat section, Mariaborrestraat led directly into the cobbled climb of Steenbeekdries and the cobbled descent of Stationsberg and then had a downhill cobbled descent on Stationsberg (which I climbed up in the E3 Harelbeke sportive last year).
+The final flat section, Mariaborrestraat led directly into the cobbled climb of Steenbeekdries and then had a downhill cobbled descent on Stationsberg (which I climbed up in the E3 Harelbeke sportive last year).
 This section gave no let-up and others I’ve spoken to said the same.
 After getting the heart rate up on the flatter part, this left no room for extra energy for the climb.
 This made it particularly difficult.
 Then followed up by the fast descent, on cobbles, meant that fingers, hands and arms were thoroughly numbed.
 Whilst having a quick breather someone went past shouting ‘I HATE COBBLES!’.
 Hannah also reckoned she saw around 30 bottles on this stretch, the sheer length and effort of which seemed to make them pop out the cages in a suicide bid.

 The climbs of the Tour of Flanders Sportive